Derna, Libya: Ottoman times

-Italian occupation
+Ottoman rule in Derna came to an end on 16 October 1911, with the city's capture by Italian troops during the Italo-Turkish War.

+World War II

-On 16 October 1911, Italian troops occupied Derna during the Italo-Turkish War.
-The Italian rule over Derna lasted 29 years, 3 months, and 14 days until it was captured on 30 January 1941 by Australian Troops during the Second World War's North African Campaign On 6 April 1941, German forces retook the city from the British, and on 15 November 1942, British forces recaptured it.
+The Italian rule over Derna lasted 29 years, 3 months, and 14 days until it was captured on 30 January 1941 by Australian Troops during the Second World War's North African Campaign.
+On 6 April 1941, German forces retook the city from the British, and on 15 November 1942, British forces recaptured it.

+The airbase that became RAF_Derna and the nearby Martuba Airbase were strategic hubs for air support to the land campaigns in the Western Desert and attacks on shipping in the Mediterranean.

 Libyan Republic and civil war

 In 2007, American troops in Iraq uncovered a list of foreign fighters for the Iraqi insurgency.
 Of the 112 Libyans on the list, 52 had come from Derna.
 Derna has the reputation of being the most fundamentalist Muslim city in Libya.

 Following mass protests on 18 February 2011, the city came under the control of the National Transitional Council, breaking from the Libyan government.
 The city was never retaken before Gaddafi's ouster from Tripoli and the establishment of a new government.
-In October 2014, local militants affiliated with the Islamic Youth Shura Council publicly pledged allegiance to Abu Bakr al-Baghdadi, the leader of the Islamic State (IS).
+In October 2014, local militants affiliated with the Islamic Youth Shura Council publicly pledged allegiance to Abu Bakr al-Baghdadi, the leader of the Islamic State.
 In November 2014, al-Baghdadi released an audio-recording accepting the pledge of allegiance and announced the expansion of his group.
-In June 2015 Shura Council of Mujahideen in Derna defeated ISIL and took control over the town.
 On June 28, 2018, forces loyal to Khalifa Haftar claimed to have taken full control of the city, following a two-year siege of the city that culminated in a month-long battle.

+Storm Daniel

+On 10 September 2023, Storm Daniel made landfall in Libya near Benghazi.
+While moving east-southeast, the storm caused torrential rainfall and extreme flooding in Derna, prompting the government to declare a state of emergency for the area, after collapses in the early morning of the next day of the Derna dam and the Mansour dam, which caused floodwaters to inundate the areas of the city around the Wadi Derna.
+At least 4,352 people were confirmed dead, with more than 11,300 casualties were initially estimated.
+Meanwhile, a government minister said that 25% of Derna had "disappeared", with large parts of the city washed out to sea.